top of page

 Patricia is a postbac student in Psychology at Columbia University.
 She holds a degree in Law and has spent two decades working within the Judicial System, including roles in family and juvenile courts.
 Recognizing that behaviors requiring judicial intervention often stem from social and psychological issues, she developed a growing interest in these subjects.
 Patricia has recently embarked on a career transition from Law to Psychology and is captivated by everything she is learning.
 She plans to pursue a PhD in the near future and is particularly interested in studying the impact of environmental factors on cognitive development.

-Melanie Esterine - Research Assistant, BUDDY
+Melanie Esterine - Graduate Research Assistant, BUDDY

 Melanie is a first year Masters student in the Clinical Psychology program at Teachers College.
 She graduated from the University of Michigan with a B.S in Biopsychology, Cognition, & Neuroscience in April of 2023.
 At Michigan, she partook in research which examined how children learn to speak and read, specifically how being exposed to more than one language at an early age impacts these abilities.
 She plans to pursue a PhD in Clinical Psychology after TC and is especially interested in studying how early childhood experiences and different sociocultural factors impact development.
 She has a passion for developmental psychology and hopes to work with kids in the future, particularly those from disadvantaged backgrounds.

-Fernanda Hernandez Badilla - Research Assistant, BUDDY
+Peyton Goodman - Research Assistant, BUDDY

 bottom of page